flooji/IOTA-Raspberry-API/README.md

 Check [this tutorial](https://medium.com/@DefCon_007/using-a-gps-module-neo-7m-with-raspberry-pi-3-45100bc0bb41) to see how GPS-data from the serial port can be viewed on the Raspberry Pi.

-## API functions
+## API-functions

 These API-functions are currently available:

-- Name
-- Description
-- Installation instructions
-- Usage instructions
+- authenticate
-- Support instructions
+- startTracking
-- Contributing instructions
+- stopTracking

 ## Support